ChiliJohnson/blog.chilij.com/site/posts/02-git-fixup.md

 Now we have most of the parts we need for an optimized fixup workflow, but there's still the problem of `--autosquash` and `--autostash` only working with interactive rebases.
 Those two options already do everything we need to do during the rebase so opening up a text editor isn't useful anymore.

-To disable opening a text editor during the interactive rebase, we can use the `GIT_SEQUENCE_EDITOR` environment variable to override the editor which git tries to open.
+To disable opening a text editor during the interactive rebase, we can use the `GIT_SEQUENCE_EDITOR` environment variable to override the editor which git tries to open.[^sequence-editor]

 Overriding it to a program/command which does nothing and exits cleanly will turn an interactive rebase into a non-interactive rebase, while retaining interactive-only features like the two options we're interested in.
 ```shell